jlikhuva/blog/README.md

 9. Persistent & Retroactive Data Structures
 10. Assorted ideas from Compuational Geometry

-#####  Investment Science [WIP]
+#####  Bioinformatics [WIP]
-A distillation of some of the most compelling ideas in finance, as presented by Luenberger in `Investment Science`
+A distillation of some of the most compelling ideas in bioinformatics, as presented by Compeau et al. in `Bioinformatics Algorithms`
-1. Mean-Variance Portfolio Theory
+1. DNA Replication
-2. How to Price Securities
+2. Comparing Biological Sequences
-3. Options Theory
+3. Molecular Clocks
-4. Capital Asset Pricing Model
+4. Genome Assemby
-5. Fowards, Futures, and Swaps
+5. Antibiotic Sequenceing